Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Dataset

 \section{Dataset}

-We rendered the OmniHorizon dataset using Unreal Engine 4.
-As part of the dataset, we provide color images, scene depth and world normal in stereo (top-bottom) format.
-All data is rendered at $1024 \times 512$ resolution.
-All the scene assets for the dataset were acquired from the Unreal Marketplace.
-We designed \emph{training path} which is an animated sequence of 1521 frames captured using a moving camera.
-For each scene, we rendered 2-6 training paths depending on the scale of the scene.
-As a result, the dataset contains 24,335 omnidirectional views for outdoors scene depth and normal estimation.
-We clamp the depth to 150m (Unreal units) and use world-space normals for the normal maps (see supplementary material for discussion).
-We used an image split of 85 : 15 for the training (19392) and the validation (3423) sets.
-Specifically, we reserved the entire training-path 4 (Figure~\ref{fig:dynamic_lighting} and Figure~\ref{fig:datasetResults}) from City Park scene as test image data (1520 images).
-The training-path 4 is isolated from other paths in the scene and contains underpass, stairs, uneven terrain, building and pedestrians, thereby making it an ideal test image data.
-We discuss in detail several attributes of the dataset in the following subsections
+The OmniHorizon dataset was generated using Unreal Engine 4 \cite{unrealengine}, featuring color images, stereo scene depth, and world normals in a top-bottom format, all rendered at $1024 \times 512$ resolution.
+Utilizing assets from the Unreal Marketplace, we designed an animated \emph{training path} with 1521 frames captured using a moving camera for each scene (see Figure \ref{fig:dataset}), resulting in 24,335 omnidirectional views for outdoor scene depth and normal estimation.
+Scenes were scaled appropriately, and the dataset includes underpass, stairs, uneven terrain, buildings, and pedestrians.
+Depth is capped at 150m (Unreal units), and world-space normals are employed for normal maps, see supplementary material for discussion.
+The training-validation split is 85:15, with 85\% (20,685) for training and 15\% (3,650) for validation.
+Notably, we generate an unseen scene sequence with diverse elements, including underpasses, stairs, uneven terrain, buildings, and pedestrians, isolated from training data, to serve as a test set (1520 images).
+Additional attributes of the dataset are discussed in subsequent subsections.